What are mosquitoes?

 The phrase “everything is bigger in Texas” also applies to mosquitoes.
 Mosquitoes themselves are small in size but cause big problems for homeowners.
 The mosquito is a type of fly, and the females bite to consume blood meals from animals or people in order to produce viable eggs.

-Mosquitoes are most active in hot, humid weather making Texas a place where they thrive.
+Mosquitoes are most active in hot, humid weather making Cedar Hill, TX & the surrounding areas a place where they thrive.
 They swarm in large numbers and make it so we cannot enjoy our outdoor spaces.

 Are mosquitoes dangerous?